Arthenoid/Sampling/README.md

 java -jar Sampling.jar gen <format> <domain size> <# of updates> [<seed>])
 ```

+If you use `n` as the number of updates, each index will get only one update with the final value.

 The generated data then can be read with the `test` flag;

 ### Available formats